sonumittal/Game-Using-C-Language/README.md

-This is a basic catching some pointers at some position game for understanding like a snake finding food at different position and eating it written in C language.
+This is a basic catching some pointers at some position game written in C language. felt love with coding and more confidence when I was learning C language because all code is created by my own creativity and mind.